mtukman/mercedtool/README.md

 * 16 GB Memory
 * 5 GB hard drive Space

+### ArcGIS Pro is Recommended for Running this tool

 ## Installing the Tool in ArcMap
 1. Download the Github Repository and the supporting data from https://github.com/mtukman/mercedtool.
 2. Extract the contents of “mercedtool-master.zip” (which contains a folder called mercedtool-master) to a folder on your hard drive.
 The extracted folder contains a number of python modules and an ArcGIS toolbox called MC-CAT.
 Download and extract the Master_Data folder from http://www.goo.gl/A1H6BB to anywhere on your hard drive.